zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 Abstract
 ========

-The goal of this ZIP is to change the conventional transaction fees for Shielded transactions and get buy-in from wallet developers, miners & Zcash users.
+The goal of this ZIP is to change the conventional fees for transactions and get buy-in from wallet developers, miners and Zcash users.

 With an updated transaction fee formula, miners will be compensated fairly for including transactions with a high number of inputs or outputs, while still allowing